 Humanities option Geography

 History

 Option 1 Art

-A RESTANDED Business
+Business

-mini Citizenship
+Citizenship

 Computer Science

 Health & Social Care

 Hospitality & catering

 Music

 PE

 Option 2 Art

-Business
+Aller V. House V. Business

-Creative iMedia
+- A - A - A - A - A - A - A - A - A - A Creative iMedia

 Drama

 Health & Social Care

 Photography

 Separate science

-PLI MONA /

 Please be aware there needs to be a minimum of 15 students for a course to run and there is also an upper limit for some subjects.
 Before making your choices, read the subject information carefully and speak to your subject teachers, review tutors and parents/carers.
 Once options have been confirmed, there will be no opportunity to make any changes.

 A copy of the option form will be emailed to your school account and will also be available here.
 This will need to be completed fully and your parents/carers must sign and date it to ensure they are aware of your choices.
-The completed form needs to be returned to student reception by Wednesday 7th February 2024.
+The completed form needs to be returned to student reception by Friday 7th February 2025.

-Key stage 4 options 2024-26
+Key stage 4 options 2025-27